capture-the-flag/capture-the-flag-2017/index.md

 ## Rules in Unforseen Circumstances

 I guess you'll have to argue about it.
 Good luck.
+Or you could try raising the game coordinates by shouting!
+Or maybe radio?

 ## Radio